How To Get a Government Tech Job (Shortcut without an IT Degree)

 Patrice had to update her resume to reflect her cybersecurity experience and not her past career.
 She also continued to get more certifications.
-Patrice landed a job with the DoD as a Cybersecurity Governance, Metrics, Policy, and Communications Project Management Lead and now she is a Cybersecurity Reporting.
+Patrice landed a job with the DoD as a Cybersecurity Governance, Metrics, Policy, and Communications Project Management Lead and now she is a Cybersecurity Reporter.

 Here is her education background and certifications: